xerolinux/XeroWiki/docs/xlapit.md

 ![type:video](https://www.youtube.com/embed/bEFBO2QRN8E)

 Toolkit recieves a lot of updates on almost a daily basis.
 Use above video just as a reference not an absolute lol.
 I keep getting ideas which I immediately implement.
 Due to the amount of changes I cannot keep a changelog, sorry.
-Too many to keep up with.
+Too many to keep up with. **Feel free to fork it, modify what you need to make it work better for you, it's FOSS !**

 ### How to get it